ibm-cloud-docs/hybrid-workloads/hybrid-prep-deployment-tutorial.md

 1. Enter the workspace name and select a resource group.
 1. Click **Create**.

-## Creating a virtual server instance
+## Create a virtual server instance
 {: #create-instance}
 {: step}